 - You should contact your insurance company before you arrive at Loyola and well before the deadline since it may take several days for them to complete the Health Insurance Waiver.

-- Remember: you will have to submit proof of comparable insurance coverage every academic year.
+- Remember: you must reapply for a waiver every year.
+Even if you are approved for a waiver for one year, you will have to submit proof of comparable insurance coverage every academic year to maintain the waiver.
 CIE can answer any questions you have about the Loyola health insurance coverage.

 Loyola University New Orleans requires ALL students entering the university for the first time and those students residing in on-campus housing to get a series of immunizations, including against meningococcal disease (bacterial meningitis).